JordanDworaczyk/TEST/README.rst

           </a>
         </h3>
         <p align="center">
-          *All documentation is hosted online at Read the Docs, and can alternatively be read offline by using* ``docs/build/index.html``.
+          Docs are online at Read the Docs, and offline by using ``docs/build/index.html``.
         </p>
       </p>
     </embed>